epikweb/pg-journal/README.md

-# ⚡ Boost
+# 🐘 pg-journal
 [![license](https://img.shields.io/static/v1?label=license&message=apache%202&color=green)](/LICENSE)
 ![beta](https://img.shields.io/static/v1?label=status&message=proof-of-concept&color=blueviolet)

 ### Update

-I've decided to not spend further time developing this approach due to its high cost (event sourcing on the application layer).
-Approaches such as [Lambda Architecture](https://databricks.com/glossary/lambda-architecture) and [Kappa Architecture](https://eng.uber.com/kappa-architecture-data-stream-processing/) available.
+I've decided to not spend further time developing this approach due to its high cost and complexity (event sourcing on the application layer).

+Approaches such as [Lambda Architecture](https://databricks.com/glossary/lambda-architecture) and [Kappa Architecture](https://eng.uber.com/kappa-architecture-data-stream-processing/) have been shown to be scalable to petabytes whereas this approach does not.
 The batch processing side can be implemented by reading Postgres disk files and running a large Spark cluster on it, and stream processing done using Kinesis + Spark Streams.

-I will start another project detailing this approach using Postgres for the entire stack.
+I will start another project detailing Lambda Architecture using Postgres for the entire stack.

-**⚡ Boost** is a platform to build reactive event driven Node apps heavily inspired by:
+**🐘 pg-journal** is a proof of concept of application layer event sourcing inspired by:
 - [Axon](https://github.com/AxonFramework/AxonFramework)
 - [Xoom](https://docs.vlingo.io/)
 - [EventStoreDB](https://github.com/EventStore/EventStore)